Please read the manual before play:

 4. No previously published material, please.
 New work only.

 5. There are no fees, and there is no pay.
 This goes for all submissions and everything we will publish.

 6. Cartridge Lit acquires First North American Serial Rights.
 All copyright reverts back to the author upon publication.
 If your piece does someday get published elsewhere or anthologized or put into a book, it would be lovely if you referenced our prior publication.

 7. We will respond to submissions as quickly as we can manage.
 We appreciate your patience.
-We try—though we are human, and we are busy, and there are few of us, and we do this just for the love of it, and sometimes we are playing video games when we could be working on this.
+We try our best, but we are human, and we are busy, and there are few of us, and we do this just for the love of it, and sometimes we are playing video games when we could be working on this.
 You know what that's like, right?

 (Note: This category is for creative nonfiction.
 If your work is more of an article or column, maybe opinion-based and/or argumentative, please consider using the Airship category to submit it to our blog.)

 Feel free to submit either a completed work as an attached Word doc or just a pitch in the "cover letter" text box.